SgtJasper2/Squad-Server-Status/README.md

 # Squad-Server-Status

-Json > "config example.json" rename this to "config.json" and fill in the information required.
+"config example.json" rename this to "config.json" and fill in the information required.

+Colors can be incorrect needs further testing.